aujxn/portland_traffic_analysis/weekly_reports/week3.md

 Here we plot the hourly pre- vs post-covid ATR count data averages and IQRs.
 The columns correspond to the direction of travel and the rows to weekdays and weekend data.
 Generally, the post-covid trends are below the pre-covid ones.
 It isn't immediately clear if this is due to congestion or less demand.

 ### Interstate Bridge

+The drop in the south-bound direction on the post-covid data may be a result of missing data.
+Is the lane occlusion from construction only in the south-bound direction?

 ![Interstate Bridge](../plots/26004_Interstate_Bridge_NB_SB.png)

 ### Glenn Jackson Bridge